We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Education in Switzerland

 In Switzerland, different finishing certificates are awarded, depending on the type of school a student attends.
-At VET (technical) schools, most students receive a Federal VET certificate or diploma, or the Federal vocational baccalaureate (Berufsmaturität / maturité professionelle) which are specialized awards that also allow admission to universities of applied science.
+At technical schools – known as Vocational Education and Training (VET) schools – most students receive a Federal VET certificate or diploma, or the Federal vocational baccalaureate (Berufsmaturität/maturité professionelle).
+These are specialized awards that also allow admission to universities of applied science.

-There were nearly 260,000 university students in the 2018-2019 academic year, and some 36% of these were foreign.
 The universities in Switzerland are truly world-class.
-In fact, the Times Higher Education World University Rankings 2021 includes 11 Swiss institutions.
+In fact, the Times Higher Education World University Rankings 2022 includes 12 Swiss institutions on its list.

 There are 12 public universities in the country, including the highly-ranked ETH Zürich, École Polytechnique Fédérale de Lausanne (EPFL), and Universität Zürich.
 Like in other countries, students can pursue Bachelor’s, Master’s, or Doctoral degrees at Swiss universities.
 There are also private schools that specialize in particular fields such as music, business, and hospitality.